 Contact an Experienced Washington, D.C.
 Workers’ Compensation Attorney Today

-If you or a loved one suffered a job-related injury or occupational illness or workplace death, May Lightfoot, PLLC, can help you fight for the benefits you deserve.
+If you or a loved one suffered a job-related injury or occupational illness or workplace death in Washington D.C., May Lightfoot, PLLC, can help you fight for the benefits you deserve.
 Contact our Washington, D.C., workers’ compensation attorneys for a no-cost legal consultation about how we can help you and your family.
 We will respond promptly to set up a confidential, no-obligation consultation at one of our offices or by FaceTime or Zoom, whichever you prefer.

 Based in Washington, D.C., the lawyers at May Lightfoot, PLLC help injured workers with workers’ compensation claims and appeals in Maryland and throughout the D.C. metro area.
 To schedule a free initial consultation with one of our knowledgeable attorneys, call (202) 919-6463 or contact us online.